Mohammad-Reza Mahdavi Kani

-Ayatollah Mohammad Reza Mahdavi Kani (محمدرضا مهدوی کنی, 6 August 1931 – 21 October 2014) was an Iranian Shia cleric, writer and conservative and principlist politician who was Acting Prime Minister of Iran from 2 September until 29 October 1981.
+Mohammad Reza Mahdavi Kani (محمدرضا مهدوی کنی, 6 August 1931 – 21 October 2014) was an Iranian Shia cleric, writer and conservative and principlist politician who was Prime Minister of Iran from 2 September until 29 October 1981.
 Before that, he was Minister of Interior in the cabinets of Mohammad-Ali Rajai and Mohammad-Javad Bahonar.
 He was the leader of Combatant Clergy Association and Chairman of the Assembly of Experts and also founder and president of Imam Sadiq University.

-On 4 June 2014, Mahdavi Kani was hospitalized in Bahman Hospital and went into a coma after suffering a heart attack.
-He died on 21 October 2014.

 Early life

 Mahdavi Kani was born on 6 August 1931 in the village of Kan, near Tehran.
 His father was an Ayatollah and taught in the Mofid School.
 After he finished basic education in Kan, he studied at Borhan High School in Tehran.
 He left for Qom in 1947 to study at a religious seminary.
 His teachers included Ayatollah Ruhollah Khomeini, Nematollah Salehi Najafabadi, Grand Ayatollah Seyyed Mohammad Reza Golpayegani, Grand Ayatollah Seyyed Hossein Boroujerdi and Allameh Sayyed Muhammad Husayn Tabatabaei.

 He came back to Tehran in 1961 to teach religious sciences.
 In that time, most of clerics participated in protests against Shah Muhammad Reza Pahlavi.
 Mahdavi Kani joined these clerics and formed alliance with Ayatollah Khomeini.

 He also was imprisoned by Shah three times.